 Mr. Fye explained the Envision Route 7 project is entering Phase IV - Mobility Study which will begin in fall 2021.
-There will be more information to be provided at the May commission with a request for action at the June commission.
-DRPT funds have been allocated to continue the work on Phase IV, which includes an RFP for commission approval to advertise through summer 2021 and return to commission for approval of the contract in fall 2021.
+There will be more information to be provided at the May Commission meeting with a request for action at the June Commission meeting.
+DRPT funds have been allocated to continue the work on Phase IV, which includes an RFP for Commission approval to advertise through summer 2021 and return to Commission for approval of the contract in fall 2021.